-If your home is electrically heated, check to see if you meet the minimum electricity consumption requirement by using our eligibility tool before you begin your upgrades.
+If your home is electrically heated by BC Hydro, check to see if you meet the minimum electricity consumption requirement by using our tool to check your electricity consumption before you begin your upgrades.
 To use the tool, you’ll need your BC Hydro account number and your home’s square footage, which can be found on BC Assessment.
 Homes heated by electricity use electric baseboards, heat pumps or electric furnaces to heat their home.
 Use this guide if you’re unsure if your home is electrically heated.

 Utility account requirements

 - The home must be connected to a current residential utility account with BC Hydro, FortisBC or Pacific Northern Gas.
 Electrically-heated homes served by local municipal utilities, such as New Westminster, within the service territories of BC Hydro or FortisBC are also eligible.